Muhammad bin Tughluq (play): Plot

 Thugluq and Battuta have a small talk in solitude.
 In a twist ending, it is revealed that both are actually two ordinary individuals (Mahadevan and Raghavan), who in an interest to reform the country have impersonated Thugluq and Battuta.
 Both being orphans faked their own death and hid themselves in a coffin in Daulatabad research site, where Prof. Rangachari would dig them out.
 They hoped to educate people that "only if people work hard can a good democratic government be formed".
 Raghavan (Battuta) now wants both of them to remove their disguise and tell the masses the truth.
 However, Mahadevan alias Thugluq wants to maintain their status quo and live as Prime Minister.
 Mahadevan, corrupt through his exposure to politics now refuses to accept that he is Mahadevan and still wants to call himself Muhammad bin Tughluq.
-However, Raghavan is now stubborn at revealing both their true colours.
+However, Raghavan is now stubborn in revealing both their true colours.

 Raghavan attempts to explain everything to the cabinet ministers and later to the masses, however, Thugluq states that his "good friend" Battuta has gone insane suddenly.
 At the face of no evidence to prove their identities and unquestionable evidences to the contrary, nobody believes Raghavan.
 They all think he is mad.
-Tughluq interferes Battuta's failing speech to the masses and completely persuades all of them to support him once again.
+Tughluq interferes with Battuta's failing speech to the masses and completely persuades all of them to support him once again.
 Battuta gives up his attempt to outsmart Mahadevan and instead walks away in defeat.
 Tughluq cleverly remarks "I know I will have your support for every move I make.
 And as long as you remain like this, our country will remain like this", bringing out the two-way connotation of his sentence.

 Film adaptations

 In 1971, the play was made into a film by Cho himself, casting the same team of actors.
-The film was also quite successful and stays well-remembered till today.
+The film was also quite successful.
 The plot for the film is made much more deep, well-dramatized, lengthy and adds a few more characters to stimulate interest.
 Notably and as opposed to the ending of the play, the film version ends more seriously, where Tughluq makes Battuta die in the hands of the people through his talk.
-Additionally, there is also a letter in the story, which has the proof to unveil the true identities of the Tughluq-Battuta duo, which however gets burnt later, so it does do not come to light.
+Additionally, there is also a letter in the story, which has the proof to unveil the true identities of the Tughluq-Battuta duo, which however gets burnt later, so it does not come to light.
 In 1972, it was made into a Telugu film under the same title directed by B. V. Prasad and written by Dasari Narayana Rao.
 Nagabhushanam played the role of Tughluq.

 Home media

-The play was released in the format of VCDs and DVDs by Swathi Soft Solutions.
+The play was released via VCD and DVD formats in May 2006 by Swathi Soft Solutions.